İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 In our clinic, jaw structure and dental health are examined in detail with advanced technology.
 Prosthodontic treatment can restore your lost teeth in an aesthetic and functional way.

 A complete denture fits over the gums and replaces an entire dental arch.
-These dentures are removable and are supported by the palate or the ridge of the lower jaw, but usually require denture adhesive to provide additional stability.
+These prosthetic teeth are removable and are supported by the palate or the ridge of the lower jaw, but usually require denture adhesive to provide additional stability.

 Partial dentures, which fill smaller gaps and use the remaining natural teeth for extra anchorage, are a viable alternative to dental bridges.

-Whether removable dentures, fixed bridges or dental implants, they can rebuild your smile, improve your oral health and enhance your quality of life.
+Whether removable types, fixed bridges or dental implants, they can rebuild your smile, improve your oral health and enhance your quality of life.

 What are Dentures?